mannattuli/dotfiles/README.md

 # Dotfiles

-Rice config for i3 that runs on my linux mint.
+Rice config for hyprland that runs on my linux mint.

 ### Applications
 - **Alacritty** - Terminal